 Optical Coherence Tomography (OCT)

-Optical Coherence Tomography or OCT as it is more commonly known is a sophisticated scanning system that produces highly detailed images of the retina and cornea.
+Optical Coherence Tomography or OCT is a sophisticated scanning system that produces highly detailed images of the retina and cornea.
 It is often likened to an MRI or x-ray of the eye.
-This scan allows us to see detailed cross-sectional images of the retina (the inner most layer of the interior eye), enabling us to accurately detect, monitor and control changes to the retina, particularly with macular degeneration and glaucoma.
+This scan allows us to see detailed cross-sectional images of the retina, enabling us to accurately detect, monitor and control changes to the retina, particularly with macular degeneration and glaucoma.
 This procedure is currently the only one that shows in-depth images of the eyes internal structures.

 In our continued and dedicated efforts to bring the most advanced and latest technology available to our patients, Bellaire Family Eye Care is proud to have the availability of Digital Retinal Imaging as an integral part of your eye exam.